alex9311/Web-Data-Management/Assignment3/report.md

 Alex Simes (4415299)  and Peter van Buul (1512269)

 ####Introduction
 For this assignment, we built two solutions to the problem of finding triangles inside graphs, one with Hadoop and one with Apache Giraph.
-For the first sollution we used Apache Giraph (which uses Hadoop) to count triangles.
+For the first solution we used Apache Giraph (which uses Hadoop) to count triangles.
 Next, we used regular Hadoop map-reduce to solve the problem.
-Both the solutions are written in Java using maven to handle dependancies, with maven both sollutions can be packaged in a single jar file.
-This file is used to call eiher solution.
+Both the solutions are written in Java using maven to handle dependancies, with maven both solutions can be packaged in a single jar file.
+This file is used to call either solution.

 In addition to these two solutions, we also built a script that automates the running of both solutions on a generated graph.
 The script also runs a brute-force php solution we implemented to check the output.